 There is nothing wrong with a competent obstetrician using forceps in some circumstances during childbirth.
 There are even some cases where it is negligent not to use forceps.

 But those cases are rare exceptions.
 Even cheerleaders of greater use of forceps to reduce the number of C-sections agree that “extreme caution” is required when using forceps.
-Malpractice cases arise when the delivering doctors either should not be using forceps, are using the wrong forceps, or using the wrong technique to deliver the child safely.
+Malpractice cases arise when the delivering doctors either should not be using forceps, are using the wrong forceps, or are using the wrong technique to deliver the child safely.

 Using the wrong forceps or the wrong technique is becoming more common because younger obstetricians are not getting trained in how to properly use forceps.
-Our obstetrician experts are telling us that the new generation of OBs are using vacuums far more often because they are easier to use.
+Our obstetrician experts are telling us that the new generation of OBs is using vacuums far more often because they are easier to use.
 So when these younger doctors have a baby in distress – which is why the forceps are used about half the time – they do not know when or how to use forceps.

-If you believe your child has been harmed during childbirth by doctors, who did not do what they should to safely deliver your child, call us today at 800-553-8082.
+If you believe your child has been harmed during childbirth by doctors who did not do what they should to safely deliver your child, call us today at 800-553-8082.
 You can also get a free, confidential online case evaluation.
 Let’s talk about what happened and what the options might be for you and your child.

 Types of Forceps Deliveries